Southern Russia

-The term does not conform to any official areas of the Russian Federation as designated by the Russian Classification on Objects of Administrative Division (OKATO).
+The term is informal and does not conform to any official areas of the Russian Federation as designated by the Russian Classification on Objects of Administrative Division (OKATO).

 History

 The Caucasus has been inhabited for millennia.
 Eastern Slavic tribes, like the Antes, inhabited Southern Russia at least from the 3rd century.
 Southern Russia played an important role in the influence of Byzantine culture on Russia.
 Persian culture has also left its traces in Southern Russia.
 At the beginning of the second millennium, between Volga and Don, Turkic tribes established in the South of Russia Tatar states.
 According to historical sources, the Russian lands in Southern Russia adopted the Islamic faith after contact with the Mongols.

 During the Russian Civil War (1917–1922), a territory called South Russia briefly existed from 1919 to 1920, which spanned the southern parts of the Russian Empire, including portions of Ukraine.
 In Soviet historiography, it also was referred to as "White South" in reference to the White Army that fought the Bolsheviks there along with the Armed Forces of South Russia and the Volunteer Army.